pujaltedavid/lucky-cat/README.md

 # Usage

 Firebase is used as backend as a service (more on [Some technical aspects section](#some-technical-aspects)).
 Apart of the hosting, the data necessary for the translation is stored on Firebase Cloud Storage.
-This way, less bandwidth is used for hosting and it is only downloaded the language needed, instead of all of them.
-Obviously, if the user switches between all the languages in their visit, all the languages are download and cached on their browser.
+This way, less bandwidth is used for hosting and only the needed language is downloaded, instead of all of them.
+Obviously, if the user switches between all the languages in their visit, all the languages will be download and cached on their browser.

 The main aspects related to the web app daily usage limits are (according to Firebase limits as the day this is written):